 This festive beach town just south of Wilmington, North Carolina, is classic summertime Americana.
 When fireworks explode over the vintage oceanfront boardwalk after sunset, it’s easy to understand why vacationing families have been flocking to Carolina Beach since the late 19th century, when visitors arrived via steamship down the Cape Fear River.
 Though the town is less than three square miles, there’s no shortage of things to do: Take a surf lesson or jetski in the waves on the Atlantic Ocean side, fish for mackerel and perch off the wooden pier, or see how many species of migratory birds you can count while hiking the nine miles of white-sand trails at Carolina Beach State Park.

 Carolina Beach is a popular spring and summertime destination.
 Summer days are hot, humid, and breezy, and temperatures usually crack 90 degrees Fahrenheit in July and August.
 The water temperature is not far behind, reaching a bathtub-like 82 degrees.
 Summer is also the region’s wettest time of year: expect 7 to 8 inches of rain in July, August, and September.
 It’s always good to be mindful of tropical storms during hurricane season, which runs from June to November.
-Fall brings fewer crowds and milder temperatures, so it’s a good time to visit, though it may be too cold to swim.
+Fall brings fewer crowds and milder temperatures, so it’s a good time to stay in one of the area’s vacation rentals, though it may be too cold to swim.
 Winter highs hover around 60 degrees, with overnight lows close to freezing, so pack accordingly and make sure to layer up.